dylanbyars/website/README.md

 - [ ] 404 page
 - [ ] figure out how to make a blog post template to use frontmatter
 - [ ] favicon for all the pages
-- [ ] figure out where to host this now that it's containers. there's [bunny](https://wilw.dev/notes/bunny-hosting/)?
+- [ ] figure out where to host this now that it's containers. -> linode
 - [ ] other services I want to host and access on the internet?